lihaiyun/learning-app-aws/workshop/1-get-started.md

 # Lambda
 > function workshop-nodejs-hello
 >> Configuration: add environment variable: STAGE = dev
->> update code to use environment variable
+>> edit code to use environment variable and deploy
 >> test the function